Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Connections

 \subsection{Product connections}

-We now proceed to connections on tensor products of projective modules.
-Anticipating the use of connections on unbounded bimodules, a category of modules with connection is constructed. \begin{proposition} Let $P$ be a right projective rigged $\mathcal{A}$-module with a universal connection $\nabla$, $P'$ a right projective rigged $(\mathcal{A}-\mathcal{B})$-bimodule with universal connection $\nabla '$.
-Then $P\otimes_{\mathcal{A}}P'$ is $\mathcal{B}$-projective, and $\nabla$ and $\nabla '$ determine a universal $\mathcal{B}$-connection on $P\otimes_{\mathcal{A}}P'$.
-If both connections are Hermitian, then so is the induced connection. \end{proposition}
+We now proceed to connections on tensor products of stably rigged modules.
+Anticipating the use of connections on unbounded bimodules, a category of modules with connection is constructed. \begin{proposition} Let $E$ be a stably rigged $\mathcal{B}$-module with a universal connection $\nabla$, $F$ a stably rigged $(\mathcal{B},\mathcal{C})$-bimodule with universal connection $\nabla '$.
+Then $\nabla$ and $\nabla '$ determine a universal $\mathcal{C}$-connection \end{proposition} \begin{proof} Consider the derivation By universality there is a unique map intertwining $d$ and $\delta$.
+Thus, $\nabla$ induces a connection